dieghernan/SCP-017.github.io/pages/_collections/_my.posts/post1.md

 ---

 ### Introduction
-We watch more than 1 billion hours of YouTube videos every single day.
-That's more videos watched daily than on Facebook and Netflix combined.
-As of user number, YouTube has more than 2.6 billion logged-in monthly users, and that's second only to Facebook which has more than 2.9 billion.

 It is very possible that you are already aware of all that — after all, it is common knowledge that YouTube is extremely popular.
 And given that you found this article, you probably spend some time on YouTube every day yourself, contributing to the stats.
 And, of course, it can be safely assumed that you are not too happy that a noticeable portion of that time has to be spent on viewing ads, when you're just waiting for the skip button instead of watching the actual videos.
 Wouldn't it be great if you could just watch YouTube uninterrupted, without unskippable ads?

 So let's have a glance at how to block ads on YouTube, and reasons to why your adblock is not working on YouTube as you want it to.